lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 :::

 ## HTML
 Markdown supports inline HTML.
-As a general rule, HTML is recommended for publishing to Hornbill Docs, but it may be useful in very limited situation.
-Basically avoid using inline HTML to the greatest extent possible.
+As a general rule, HTML is not recommended for publishing to Hornbill Docs, but it may be useful in very limited situation.
+Basically, you should avoid using inline HTML to the greatest extent possible.

 ## Images
 The following image types are supported.